 - Carpenter ant tunnels and galleries are smooth and “neat” looking; termite tunnels and galleries are uneven and very “messy” looking.

 To eliminate carpenter ants from your property, professional remediation is necessary.
-The professionals at Adams Exterminating Company provide carpenter ant control in Lewisville, Denton and to communities throughout North Texas that includes a thorough inspection of the property and development of a treatment plan that will get rid of these large ants.
+The professionals at Adams Exterminating Company provide carpenter ant control in Lewisville, Denton and communities throughout Northern Texas and the greater Dallas-Fort Worth Metroplex.
+Extermination begins with a thorough inspection of the property to develop a treatment plan that will eradicate these ants.
 To learn more about our carpenter ant control services, please contact us.